horaciovelvetine/ForceDrawnGraphs/README.md

   - label (String)
   - description (String)

-Object Notes:
-- Property can probably just be cached and stored in memory since the size of this set will be reasonably small enough to store w/o slowdowns
-- Looking up the source records for edges should be a matter of looking for either hyperlinks or statements with the same srcItemId or srcPageId and then getting the corresponding tgtItemId or tgtPageId to get the corresponding vertex id.

-Still Unpacking The Process:

 The basic code outline of the above process for Vertices (v1.0) ended up as follows inside of the new Graphset.java class:

 ```java